Recipe For Papoutsakia – Greek Stuffed Eggplant

 Heat oven to 200 degrees C

-While the salt is doing its thing with the aubergines, make a start with the meat sauce, heat 50 ml of olive oil in a pan, sauté the chopped onion and garlic, for about 5 minutes.
+While the salt is doing its thing with the eggplants, make a start with the meat sauce, heat 50 ml of olive oil in a pan, sauté the chopped onion and garlic, for about 5 minutes.

-Béchamel Sauce
+3. Prepare Béchamel Sauce

 Melt the butter, or margarine, in a pan, over a low heat, remove pan from heat and add flour, a little at a time, mixing, until the mixture falls away from the sides of the pan, and has formed a ball.